 You can use a simple jam chuck and create an opening to hold the turning in.
 In my case, I used a 4 jaw chuck with a paper towel to protect the turning.

 This lets you finish the other side of your turning.
 You only need to sand and finish the area that you could not reach before.

 Drilling the holes

 I drilled three holes into the Diz.
-Just to confuse things I use imperial drill bits but the basic sizes I was after was 3mm, 5mm, and 7mm.
+Just to confuse things I use imperial drill bits but the basic sizes I was after were 3mm, 5mm, and 7mm.
 This corresponds to 1/8”, 13/64, and 9/32.
 Use a sharp carving knife or gouge to smooth out the wood where the drill bit breaks through.
-Then fold your sand paper on one corner so you can twist it into the holes and make everything smooth.
+Then fold your sandpaper on one corner so you can twist it into the holes and make everything smooth.

 Using the Diz